 LEGACY EXCEL

 Here’s one quick description.
 In Legacy Excel you enter a formula in a cell and copy to the desired range.
 With Dynamic Arrays, you select the range with the underlying data, enter a math sign, perhaps to multiply ( * ), and select the next range and then press Enter.
-Excel will fill, or Spill the results into the range upon pressing enter.
-The file below does a good job showing this.
+Excel will fill, or Spill the results into the range upon pressing Enter.
+The file below does a good job of showing this.

 Another attempt at describing Dynamic Arrays:

-Throughout over 30 years of its history, Microsoft Excel has undergone many changes, but one thing remained constant – one formula, one cell.
+Throughout over 30 years of its history, Microsoft Excel has undergone many changes, but one thing has remained constant – one formula, one cell.
 Even with traditional array formulas, it was necessary to enter a formula into each cell where you want a result to appear.
 With dynamic arrays, this rule is no longer true.
 Now, any formula that returns an array of values automatically spills into neighboring cells, without you having to press Ctrl + Shift + Enter, copy it or do any other moves.
 In other words, operating dynamic arrays becomes as easy as working with a single cell.

 Dynamic Arrays is a different way of thinking from Legacy columns and rows.